alextselegidis/easyappointments/docs/docker.md

 }
 ```

-In the host machine the server is accessible from `http://localhost:8000` and the database from `localhost:8001`.
+In the host machine the server is accessible from `http://localhost` and the database from `localhost:3306`.

-You can additionally access phpMyAdmin from `http://localhost:8002` (credentials are `root` / `secret`) and MailHog from `http://localhost:8003`.
+You can additionally access phpMyAdmin from `http://localhost:8080` (credentials are `root` / `secret`) and Mailpit from `http://localhost:8025`.

-**Attention:** This configuration is mend to make development easier.
+**Attention:** This configuration is meant to make development easier.
 It is not intended to server as a production environment!

 A production image of Easy!Appointments can be found at: https://github.com/alextselegidis/easyappointments-docker